th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

     href: ./demo-main-scenario
 ---

-The following section contains instructions on how to quickly deploy infrastructure for th2, using our demo example.
+This section contains instructions on how to quickly deploy a th2 environment, using the [demo example](./demo-main-scenario).

 The diagram below shows the setup of the environment.